t-zuehlsdorff/asap/README.md

-# asap
+# ASAP
-A Scout And Patcher
+"A Scout And Patcher" aims to scout new versions of software stored in the FreeBSD portstree and automatically tries to create and verify a patch to update its version in the portstree.

 # Requirements
 Needed ports: